-- Medical including hospital stays, doctor's appointments, physician excuse, dental appointments and counseling appointments- all require a signed and dated excuse from the practitioner within 24 hours of visit. - Illness-a student who is ill should not be in school.
-Any student who has an illness lasting more than 2 days may be asked to bring a doctor's excuse. - Court appearances- require a signed and dated excuse on office letterhead or card within 24 hours of visit

-- Participation in school sponsored events-must be pre-excused and student must be passing all classes - College visits-approved through the college and guidance counselor, must be pre-excused and within the college visit guidelines - The administration reserves the right to consider special situations on a case-by-case basis.
+- Medical, dental, counseling appts. which cannot be made other than during school time- all require a signed and dated excuse from the practitioner within 24 hours of visit. - Illness-a student who is ill should not be in school.
+Any student who has an illness lasting more than 2 days may be asked to bring a doctor's excuse. - Court appearances- require a signed and dated excuse on office letterhead or card within 24 hours of visit - Death or illness in the family - Participation in school sponsored events-must be pre-excused and student must be passing all classes - College visits-approved through the college and guidance counselor, must be pre-excused and within the college visit guidelines - The administration reserves the right to consider special situations on a case-by-case basis.